First-Year Seminar Information for Incoming Students

-In this section you will find information outlining the First-Year Seminar program and a listing of the First-Year Seminars planned the upcoming semester.
+In this section you will find information outlining the First-Year Seminar program and a listing of the First-Year Seminars planned for the upcoming semester.
 The First-Year Seminar program offers focused, challenging seminars in a wide range of vital topics representing the scholarly endeavors of our faculty.
 These small seminars serve to draw new students into the academic life of Dickinson, encouraging you to begin building an intellectual community and introducing you to Dickinson’s high standards for scholarly inquiry.

 About the First-Year Seminar Program